JhonHander/mcp-vs-rag/ARCHITECTURE.md

    - Does it vary by model or RAG type?

 2. **Model Comparison**
-   - Does GPT-4o or Gemini-1.5-Pro perform better?
+   - Does GPT-5 or Gemini 2.5 Pro perform better?
    - Are differences consistent across RAG/MCP?

 3. **RAG Strategy**